couchbaselabs/devnexus-java-workshop/README.md

 * Gradle
 * Node.js 6.0+

+Docker will be used for deploying Couchbase and Couchbase Sync Gateway.
+Since this is a Java based workshop, the JDK and appropriate build tools must be installed.
+Angular will have a role in this workshop and it is made available through the Node Package Manager (NPM) which is available through Node.js.

 ## The Workshop Breakdown

 The workshop is broken down into two core sections, each with their own sub-sections.
 The two sections consist of an **initial** project and a **complete** project.
 The instructions in this README will walk you through the development of the **initial** project which will become **complete** as a final result.
 If at any point in time you'd like to validate your work, find the corresponding sub-section in the **complete** directory.